-Our mission to be a "community" market means we are always seeking ways to be more inclusive, in order to bring together "local folks, local farms and local foods".
+As a true community market, we are always seeking ways to be more inclusive, in order to bring together "local folks, local farms and local foods"!

-We are very excited to announce that the market is now accepting SNAP/EBT benefits.
+We are very excited to offer SNAP/EBT benefits.
 The Supplemental Nutrition Assistance Program provides assistance to many Americans who do not have the resources to afford nutritious foods.
-We also offer Double Bucks - a great way for customers to stretch their SNAP benefits further (up to an extra $20).
+We also offer Double Bucks - a great way for customers to stretch their SNAP benefits further.

-Our board members and management team believe this outreach will bring us one step closer to fulfilling our mission of bringing together ALL local folks, local farms and local foods.
-Although there are communities in need close by, our challenge will be to serve those customers who face transportation difficulties from further away.
-We are notifying local churches and organizations about our participation, to get the word out, as it were.
+Our board members and management team believe this outreach will bring us one step closer to benefitting EVERYONE in the community.
 The program covers household foods (breads, baked goods, vegetables, fruits, meats, fish, poultry and dairy products).
 It does not allow non-food items or hot foods that are ready-to-eat.
 Look our for signs in the booths of our participating vendors.
 Please come to the information desk by the Community House (small white building), where one of our volunteers will be happy to assist you.